 Morocco's rail network is developed and relatively safe and reliable.

 Single female travellers may find themselves the object of unwanted attention particularly in markets, beaches and sites associated with tourism.
 You should avoid walking alone in deserted areas and at night.
 See our female travellers page.

 You should avoid hiking alone in remote mountain areas.
 See Safety and security.

 The safety standards you might expect of transport and tour operators, including adventure activities such as diving or desert excursions, may not be of the same level as in Australia.
 Sufficient safety equipment may not be provided and recommended maintenance standards and safety precautions may not be observed.
 Always use available safety equipment, such as lifejackets or seatbelts, even if others don't.
 If appropriate safety equipment is not available, you should use another provider.

 Western Sahara: We strongly advise you not to travel to Western Sahara because of the risk posed by landmines.
-Travel from Morocco to Western Sahara is restricted by the Moroccan Government and you will need to obtain permission from Moroccan authorities before travelling.
 There are unexploded landmines throughout this region, especially adjacent to the border with Mauritania.
 There have been reports of exploding landmines and landmines shifting away from the border area due to the movement of sand dunes.